xonsh/xonsh/docs/tutorial_macros.rst

 Macro Function Argument Annotations
 -----------------------------------
-There are five kinds of annotations that macros are able to interpret:
+There are six kinds of annotations that macros are able to interpret:

 .. list-table:: Kinds of Annotation
    :header-rows: 1